-Management believes productivity improvement and cost reduction are critical to the Company's competitiveness, while enhancing the value the Company delivers to its customers.
+As the largest player in the highly-fragmented market for print and related services, the Company enjoys scale advantages in procurement, production, and distribution.
+Management believes productivity improvement and cost reduction are critical to the Company's continued competitiveness, and the flexibility of its platform enhances the value the Company delivers to its customers.
 The Company continues to implement strategic initiatives across all platforms to reduce its overall cost structure and enhance productivity, including restructuring, consolidation, reorganization and integration of operations, and streamlining of administrative and support activities.